Choosing a Road Bike

 There are several considerations that will affect your choice of bike including how you intend to ride it (recreationally, competitively or for commuting) and your budget, which will inform the quality of components of your bike.

-See our article on how to choose a road bike for more information about choosing a bike that’s right for you.
+Learn more in our article on how to choose a road bike to pick one that's right for you.

 Road cycling apparel fits snugly so it improves your aerodynamics and doesn’t flap in the wind.
 It’s also designed for comfort on the bike.
 Shirts often feature front zippers for adjustable ventilation, shoulders and sleeves designed for arms-forward comfort, back pockets for easy on-the-go access and a longer cut in back for coverage when riding.
 Bike shorts, bibs and tights have lots of stretch for full freedom of movement and include a soft, padded liner, called a chamois, to provide comfort in the saddle.